Our Research

 Who qualifies for reduced tuition costs in Arkansas?

-The Arkansas Division of Higher Education also hosts a centralized financial aid system called YOUniversal, which enables you to apply for up to 25 different sources of funding using one streamlined application.
-It’s worth noting that you should also submit your FAFSA application to see if you are eligible for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and other financial aid awards.
+It’s also worth noting that you should submit your FAFSA application to see if you are eligible for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and other financial aid awards.

 College Financial Aid, Scholarships, and Grant Programs in Arkansas